Subscription Modal Banner

 Ride The Peak Tram for a more unique journey to The Peak.
 You'll feel like you’re flying past the towering skyscrapers.

 Get more stunning views of Victoria Harbor at The Peak Tower.
-While you’re here, you may want to visit Madame Tussauds, home to more than 100 life-like wax statues of famous stars—including our very own Pia Wurtzbach!
+While you’re here, you may want to take your family to Madame Tussauds, home to more than 100 life-like wax statues of famous stars—including our very own Pia Wurtzbach!

 📍 Mong Kok